History of Hartford City, Indiana: Baseball

 was played on Sundays after a sermon at the ball park.

 Younger players in town have also enjoyed the baseball tradition.
 A junior baseball league began in 1932 with support from the local Rotary Club.
 Eight teams were organized with fifteen players each, ranging in age from 11 to 17 years old.
 Hartford City has had various baseball leagues for many years since the Rotary Club's league, including Little League, Babe Ruth League, and Men's Slow-Pitch.
 The town takes pride in having baseball facilities for players of all ages.

 Hartford City's current local high school, Blackford High, has won six (boys) regional baseball championships.
-The 1976-77 and 1977-78 teams finished second in the state tournament.
+The 1976–77 and 1977–78 teams finished second in the state tournament.
 Both of those outstanding teams were coached by Craig Moore.
 Several players from the 1970s are worth noting.
-Blackford High School player Brian Lanham was the recipient of the L. V. Phillips Mental Attitude Award for the 1977-78 season.
+Blackford High School player Brian Lanham was the recipient of the L. V. Phillips Mental Attitude Award for the 1977–78 season.
 The recipient of this award must excel in mental attitude, scholarship, leadership and athletic ability in baseball.
 Other Blackford High School players of note include Tim Oberholtzer, who played for Indiana University; Leroy Robbins, who played for the University of Kentucky; and Leroy's brother, Bruce Robbins, who was drafted by a professional team after high school.

 Weather

 The highest recorded temperature for Hartford City was 103.0 °F (39.0 °C) on June 25, 1988, and the lowest recorded temperature was −26.0 °F (−32.0 °C) on January 19, 1994.
 June is typically the wettest month, with an average of 4.33 inches of precipitation.
-Hartford City has endured a few tornados, including a category 4 (maximum speeds 207 to 260 mph) on Palm Sunday (April 11) in 1965 that crossed Blackford County 7 miles from the center of the city.
-Two category 1 tornados crossed the middle of town in 2002.
+Hartford City has endured a few tornadoes, including an F4 (maximum speeds 207 to 260 mph) on Palm Sunday (April 11) in 1965 that crossed Blackford County 7 miles from the center of the city.
+Two F1 tornadoes crossed the middle of town in November 2002.
 Hail 4.5 inches in diameter fell in Hartford City on April 9, 2001.
 In a tie with the city of Cayuga, those hail "stones" are the largest ever recorded in the state of Indiana.
 The biggest snow storm in recent memory for Hartford City was the Great Blizzard of 1978, which occurred on January 26–27, 1978.